Megagig/Awesome-books/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Kudos to [Supreeti Kushwaha](https://github.com/Nedramrez) for her great contribution to this project.
+Kudos to [Zermarden](https://github.com/Nedramrez) for her great contribution to this project.

 <!-- LICENSE -->

 ## 📝 License <a name="license"></a>

-This project is [MIT]() licensed.
+This project is [MIT](https://github.com/Megagig/Awesome-books/blob/main/LICENSE) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>